euclidprobe/euclidprobe.github.io/index.md

 toc: false
 summary: The highly accurate, magnetically coupled, Z probe for your 3D printer, laser and CNC machines.
 ---

-## The beginning

  <img src="images\Img_Probe.jpg" alt="Euclid Probe"> <img src="images\Img_Probe2.jpg" alt="Euclid Probe 2">

 The highly accurate, magnetically coupled Z-Probe that is not affected by bed temp, bed material, magnetism or surface treatment.
 Capable of operating up to 80C natively.

-Magnetic build plates with textured PEI, smooth glass, Buildtak, GeckoTek, Euclid can sense them all.
-Swap out build surfaces without fear of changing Z-Probe offsets!

-The probe can be configured to be used as both a standalone Z-probe or used as combination endstop and Z-Probe.

-Works with all firmwares- Duet2 & Duet3 running both RepRap 2.x and RepRap 3.x, klipper, Smoothie and even Marlin!

-Euclid Probe can be manually or automatically deployed via gcode or macros and can take advantage of your firmware’s probe pickup detection scheme to ensure probe pickup and docking.

 Euclid Probe uses screw attached magnets to a PCB for both mechanical coupling and for electrical contacts and dimensional accuracy.
 It is simply the most reliable and secure method for attaching the magnets to the parts.
 The Z-Probe circuit is completed when the probe is attached to the dock.

+Magnetic build plates with textured PEI, smooth glass, Buildtak, GeckoTek, Euclid can sense them all!

+Swap out build surfaces without fear of changing Z-Probe offsets.

+The probe can be configured to be used as both a standalone Z-probe or used as combination endstop and Z-Probe.

+Works with all firmwares- Duet2 & Duet3 running both RepRap 2.x and RepRap 3.x, klipper, Smoothie and even Marlin!

+Euclid Probe can be manually deployed or automatically deployed via gcode macros and can take advantage of your firmware’s probe pickup detection scheme to ensure probe pickup and docking.

 Discussion and support is available as a subgroup to the <a href='https://discord.gg/jfnVrUx2uK'>CroXY Discord</a> <a href='https://discord.gg/jfnVrUx2uK'> <img src="images\CroXYDiscord.png" alt="CroXY Discord"></a>